aborealis/linux-mining-debian/README.md

 P.S.
 If you are not familiar with **LHR** concept, please have a look at [this article](https://gamingdope.com/how-to-unlock-and-mine-on-nvidia-lhr-v2-rtx-30-series-gpus/)

 **Tip.** For the Nvidia drivers to start and overclock correctly, you need a real monitor to be switched on and connected to one of the GPUs on the rig.
 You need it at least for the first time while you are tuning your GPUs.

+P.P.S.
+If for some reason you want to completely uninstall drivers, simply run `sudo apt-get --purge remove "*nvidia*"` and `sudo update-initramfs -u` in no-graphical mode.

 ## The Nvidia X-Server configuration